Jackson Hole Historical Society and Museum Courtesy of Jackson Hole Historical Society and Museum

 About Jackson Hole

-Jackson Hole is a valley encircled by mountains, 48 miles long and with valley floor slopes rising 6,779 feet above sea level in the north, to about 6,069 feet at the south.
+Jackson Hole, famously described as "The last of the Old West," is a picturesque valley encircled by mountains.
+Spanning 48 miles, the valley floor slopes from 6,779 feet above sea level in the north to about 6,069 feet in the south.

 Is it Jackson or Jackson Hole?
-It may be both!
+It’s both!

-Grand Teton National Park occupies the northwestern part of the valley.
-The Town of Jackson sits at the southern end.
-The Snake River threads through the entire valley from its headwater in Yellowstone National Park.
+Grand Teton National Park dominates the northwestern part of Jackson Hole, while the Town of Jackson lies at the southern end.
+The Snake River meanders through the entire valley, originating from its headwaters in Yellowstone National Park.

-Both Grand Teton National Park and Yellowstone National Park are part of the Greater Yellowstone Ecosystem, one of the last remaining large, nearly intact ecosystems in the northern temperate zone of the Earth.
-The area is home to some of the rarest wildlife, including moose, grizzly and black bears, pronghorn, bison, and elk.
+Grand Teton and Yellowstone National Parks are integral to the Greater Yellowstone Ecosystem, one of the last remaining large, nearly intact ecosystems in the northern temperate zone of the Earth.
+This area is a sanctuary for rare wildlife, including moose, grizzly, black bears, pronghorn, bison, and elk.

 Need more information?
-Explore our Explorer Magazine Travel Planner, which you can also explore electronically HERE.
-If you're already here, feel free to stop by one of our Visitor Centers where an experienced agent will be able to guide you in the right direction.
+Explore our Explorer Magazine Travel Planner, which you can explore electronically HERE, or call one of our knowledgeable local visitor agents at 307.733.3316.
+If you're already here, feel free to stop by one of our Visitor Centers, where an experienced agent can guide you in the right direction.

 Horse & Carriage Photo by Riley Frances Boone